Memory Tagging: A Memory Efficient Design: Additional related work

 No-FAT pointers~\cite{nofat-isca-21} combine memory tagging with Low-FAT pointers to get temporal and spatial safety.
 But, both No-FAT and Low-FAT require pointers to be within bounds when passed to functions, which is too strict for real-world programs.
 CrypTAG~\cite{cryptag-arxiv} combines tagging and encryption -- it stores the tag in the pointer, but, instead of storing the tag for every granule in memory, it encrypts data with the tag as additional input for encryption.

-\cite{msrc-mte-secu-analy} analyses the security of MTE, and recommends that adjacent allocations always have different tags. \cite{msrc-bluehat-mte-attack} discusses a potential attack on MTE, but it is based on the assumption that there is no re-tagging on free; this is not the case in the applications we surveyed in Section~\ref{sec:usage-survey}.
+\cite{msrc-mte-secu-analy} analyses the security of MTE, and recommends that adjacent allocations always have different tags. \cite{msrc-bluehat-mte-attack} discusses a potential attack on MTE, but it is based on the assumption that there is no re-tagging on free; this is not the case in the applications we surveyed in Section~\ref{sec:usage-survey}. ~\cite{tag-guide} presents a survey of tagged architectures and challenges in deploying MTE in the real world.
+While all these works point out issues with MTE, they do not explore the security of software systems using tagging (Section~\ref{sec:usage-survey}) or implementation improvements to MTE, as in Sections~\ref{sec:improvements} and~\ref{sec:additional}.

+HAKC~\cite{hakc-ndss-20} also uses both PAC and MTE to achieve kernel compartmentalization, which is orthogonal to our work.
+We instead combined them to achieve both memory safety and pointer integrity while using a single 16-bit tag.

 MTE does not protect against type errors, and as such, the work on type checking~\cite{effective-san, typesan-ccs16} is complementary to and can be used in conjunction with MTE.

 \iftoggle{fullversion}{